-Current openings at The Bureau:
+Current openings at the Bureau:

-From 2021, the Bureau of Investigative Journalism will run three fellowship placements each year across the organisation.
+From 2021, the Bureau of Investigative Journalism will run fellowship placements each year across the organisation.
 You do not need to have a journalism degree but you should be a graduate or in your last year of your degree and be able to show evidence of a commitment to journalism.
 Read more about our fellowships and apply here.